 - Symptoms of fever, sore throat, nasal congestion, shortness of breath, or a headache, OR

-- If you have traveled to any of the countries listed on the CDC's travel warnings, OR
+- If you have traveled to any of the countries or states listed on the CDC's travel warnings, OR

 - If you have been in contact with someone who has been diagnosed with COVID-19

 Please contact your primary care provider prior to visiting a health care facility

 Based on your symptoms your provider will determine the appropriate steps for you to take, which may simply be to stay at home to reduce the possibility of spreading the disease to others.
 Only certain situations require a visit to a hospital or other location for COVID-19 testing.
 If you do not have a primary care provider, please call the hospital before visiting in-person; however, if you are experiencing a medical emergency, please call 9-1-1.

 Mount Auburn Hospital, as well as all other Beth Israel Lahey Health hospitals and physicians' offices, are prepared to respond to this pandemic.
 For more information, please visit BILH.org/coronavirus or contact the Massachusetts Department of Public Health by calling 2-1-1.